How Blumira Helps With

 S1-4(7) – Automated Response to Suspicious Events

-SI-4(23) – Host-based Devices
+S1-4(23) – Host-based Devices

-How Blumira Helps: Blumira Agent monitors Windows endpoints (hosts) for attacks and indicators of potential attacks, including unauthorized access.
+Blumira Agent monitors Windows endpoints (hosts) for attacks and indicators of potential attacks, including unauthorized access.

-Blumira analyzes activity (including inbound and outbound communications traffic) to detect events, anomalies, and unauthorized activity; sending alert notifications to organizations about the threat finding with automated instructions on how to respond, or actions to take upon detection.
+Blumira analyzes activity (including inbound and outbound communications traffic) to detect events, anomalies, and unauthorized activity, sending alert notifications to organizations about the threat finding with automated instructions on how to respond, or actions to take upon detection.

 Blumira Agent enables organizations to respond to suspicious events by isolating hosts to cut off network access and prevent lateral movement.